 Back in 2008, on the last day of the Alaskan tourist season, we were probably the only non-Juneaites within 30 miles.
 Despite a deeply mystical air that surrounded the lovely garden paradise, visions of orbs (or ghosts) had not come to mind.

-Earlier that same day, while exploring an endless land of glaciers and mountain forests, my friend and I had reached the end of the line.
-No highways led from, or into, Juneau.
-Defeated, we stopped for lunch outside of a rustic mini mart, then waited politely while a three-foot raven ate a french fry on the hood of our rental car.
-A short time later, approximately 22 miles “out the road,” the car slowed, then veered abruptly into St. Thérèse’s Alaskan sanctuary.
+Earlier that same day, seeking to explore a land of glaciers and mountain forests, we had reached the end of the line.
+No major roads seemed to connect Juneau with anything.
+Feeling defeated, we stopped to lunch in the parking lot of a rural mini mart—waiting politely while a three-foot black raven stood on the hood of our rental eating a claw full of french fries.
+A short time later, about 22 miles “out the road,” as the locals said in those parts, we spotted a small but uplifting road sign.
+Instantly I hit the brakes and veered abruptly into St. Thérèse’s Alaskan sanctuary.

 Our visit to the shrine was nothing less than divine.
-And that was a long time ago.
-Today, nearly eight years later, St. Thérèse revealed another treasure.
+But that was a long time ago.
+Today, nearly eight years later, St. Thérèse revealed another hidden treasure.
 She had sent us home with orb photos!
 Click the pictures to enlarge them.

 Three orbs are plainly obvious in our pictures.
-But, I cannot explain why I hadn’t noticed them until now.
-Although we took 800 shots on the Alaskan trip, these are our only orb photos.
-When combined with the sign of the fish, the cloistered tabernacle and the cross of Christ (don’t forget the prayerful woman), these orb photos are quite solemn, and contextually powerful.
+But I cannot explain why I hadn’t noticed them until now.
+Although we snapped 800 shots on the Alaskan trip, these are the only orb photos.
+When combined with the sign of the fish, the cloistered tabernacle, the cross of Christ, and the prayerful woman, these orbs never cease to astonish me.

 Are these real orbs?